Skip to main content

 name: aws

-Injected identities are known by a few names depending on the cloud provider you are using.
-On
+Injected identity configurations are referred to by different names depending on the cloud provider in use.
+Specifically:

-• One or more roles are configured in the cloud provider with defined permissions.
+• One or more roles are defined within the cloud provider, each with explicitly assigned permissions.

-• A binding (cloud vendor dependent) is provisioned that gives a service account in Kubernetes the ability to retrieve short-term credentials for a defined Role.
+• A cloud provider-specific binding is established, granting a Kubernetes service account the capability to obtain short-lived credentials for a specified role.

-• The cloud vendor generates ephemeral credentials and returns them to the workload.
+• The cloud provider generates ephemeral credentials and supplies them to the workload.

-Under this scenario all credentials management is offloaded to the cloud vendor and ensures the credentials used are short-lived and expire, thus improving the overall security.
+This approach effectively delegates all credentials management to the cloud provider, ensuring that the credentials utilized are transient and expire, thereby enhancing overall security.

-Configuring injected identities is cloud dependent and the complete details are beyond the scope of this document.
+The process of configuring injected identities is specific to each cloud provider, and the detailed procedures are outside the scope of this document.

-2. Update your helm values in a similar way to the example below.
-The important values here are the annotations for the service account used by the executor; this must contain the ARN for the role to be used.
+Next, update your Helm values as shown in the example below.
+The crucial aspect is the annotation for the service account employed by the executor, which must include the ARN of the role to be utilized.

 rbac:

-# Indicates we should create all the necessary rbac resources
+# Indicates the creation of all necessary RBAC resources

 create: true